Have

 And

-what more traditional interpretations might have to say about
+(despite what more traditional interpretations might have to

 equate with being "emotional."

-Water might mean that you feel less comfortable or adept at handling/dealing
+Lacking Water might mean that you feel less comfortable or adept

-the areas of your life related to feelings and emotions.
-They are
+at handling/dealing the areas of your life related to feelings and

 Strong

-tends to make non-rational, subjective decisions based on their sense
+(water) tends to make non-rational, subjective decisions based on

-of values and sensitivities, what is right and what is wrong.
-How
+their sense of values and sensitivities, what is right and what

-will the decision effect them?
-How will the decision effect other
+is wrong.
+How will the decision effect them?
+How will the decision

-people?
-Jung: "They merely ask themselves whether a thing feels
+effect other people?
+Jung: "They merely ask themselves whether

-pleasant or unpleasant, and orient themselves by their feeling impressions."
+a thing feels pleasant or unpleasant, and orient themselves by their

 It's